 - M - Manual Mode - That means that the shutter speed and the aperture are completely in your control.
 The upside: You have the most creative control in manual.
 The downside: Probably the hardest to master. *Note: I would say the majority of professional photographers learn and shoot in Manual Mode.

 - A or Av - Aperture Priority Mode - In aperture priority mode you select which aperture you want to shoot at and your camera auto selects the best shutter speed for a "correct" exposure.
-This mode can be very helpful if you are in a situation where your light is constantly changing.
+This camera dial mode can be very helpful if you are in a situation where your light is constantly changing.
 In manual mode your fingers would be busy changing settings, in aperture priority mode, you set the aperture and the camera does the shutter speed.
 Did you notice the " " around the word, correct?
 Without getting into too much technical stuff, just know that you may still need to do some tweaking to the image to get an exposure to your liking.
-Overall this is a good setting to use in a pinch.
+Overall this is a good setting to take better pictures in a pinch.

 - S or Tv - Shutter Priority Mode - You guessed it...you select which shutter speed you want to shoot at and the camera will select the aperture for a balanced exposure.
 You know what...honestly...I wouldn't worry about using Shutter Priority.
 Aperture Priority is much better to master (in my opinion).
 So for right now, don't use it.
 Oh, and why Canon decided on Tv for Shutter priority?
 It stands for "Time Value".
 They are trying to keep it Old School.